luqmaanshaik/Spam-Identifier/README.md

 Create a new branch (feature-new)
 Commit your changes
 Push to your fork and submit a PR
+📜 License
+This project is open-source and available under the MIT License.

 📬 Contact
 📧 Email: shaikluqmaan1@gmail.com